 Efficiency alone won’t make you a successful freelancer.
 But I’ve never known a successful freelancer who was inefficient.

 As independents, we wear so many hats that we can’t be equally efficient at all of them.
-And sometimes our efficiency fluctuates on the same or similar tasks.
+(Even if we try to convince ourselves otherwise!)

 But in general, we want to do exceptional work as quickly as possible.
-And methods of increasing efficiency are well-documented.
-Some that I recommend:
+Some methods for increasing efficiency that I recommend:

 - Block your most productive time for your most important tasks.
 (This is why it’s nearly impossible to schedule a meeting with me before 11am.)

-- Batch or eliminate menial tasks, and set tight time limits for their completion.
+- Batch menial tasks.
+Set tight time limits for their completion.

 - Minimize task-switching and multi-tasking.
 We’re not nearly as good at toggling as we think we are.